ichomchom/Imgur-Roulette/README.md

 # Imgur-Roulette
-Simple Webapp to get random images on imgur
+Simple Webapp using Python and Flask to get random images on imgur

 [Demo](https://imgur-roulette--ichomchom.repl.co/)